Man0fCulture/Create-a-server-minecraft-in-the-cloud-with-Oracle-Cloud/README.md

 And now we will create a sesion

-I will let you read the documentation here if you have any question come ask to one of us!
+I will let you read the documentation here if you have any questions come and ask one of us!

 ## Step: Bonus Install Mods in your server